 ⭐ Click HERE to go to Google ‘Street View’ where you can see the world’s landmarks as if you were standing right in front of them – this is a great option if you have had to cancel travel plans to a specific place. you can still virtually visit the places you had on your to-do list while you were there, just in this alternative way.

-⭐ The website YouVisit has a list of travel destinations with 360 virtual tours for each travel destination on the list.
-You can imagine yourself standing there on your holiday vacation seeing all the sites you had planned to visit.
+⭐ The website YouVisit has a list of universities and colleges with 360 virtual tours for each on the list.
+The architecture is stunning, much beautiful buildings with lots of history in their walls too.
+You can imagine yourself standing there seeing them in front of you.

 ⭐ The website ‘Earth Cam’ has a collection of street view cameras all around the world for you to choose from by clicking HERE.
 If you prefer a map view then click HERE to see a world map and all the live camera feeds from each place available for you to watch.
 They use a varied mix of 360 virtual tours, drone aerial tours and street view virtual tours.